Foxpace/Kotlin-Ecg-Detectors/README.md

             // does not need to be in order for some detectors (sorting required in some cases) }
     }
+    detector.reset() // if something went wrong - this will empty memory in detector
+    // for new configuration create new detector object
 ```

 # Third parties and thanks goes to: